-Many evidence-based natural strategies can help prevent Alzheimer’s disease.
-Read on to learn how to change your lifestyle and supplements regimen to minimize your risk of Alzheimer’s and support your brain health.
+Some evidence-based natural strategies are being researched for preventing Alzheimer’s disease, but there’s no strong evidence to recommend any single intervention.
+Read on to learn about the evidence behind lifestyle and supplements that are hypothesized to reduce the risk of Alzheimer’s and support your brain health.

-Alzheimer’s disease sounds like the worst possible disease you could be at risk of.
-The disease itself is complex, and scientists are still trying to understand its causes and course.
-On top of that, it gradually progresses to completely destroy brain function, causing severe memory loss .
+Alzheimer’s disease is complex and scientists are still trying to understand its causes and course.
+The disease is described as progressive, which means that it gradually gains force to and destroys brain function, causing severe memory loss .

 Though Alzheimer’s is commonly diagnosed in people over 65 years old, many people nowadays start to experience signs of cognitive decline at a much younger age.